Education is one of Alyssa's top priorities. She has one son who has been enrolled in Ohio Connections Academy for eight years.

 - Music club

 - And so many more!

 We have a separate room designated as our "school room."
-All of his school supplies, books, and his laptop are in that room.
-In addition, I have a white board on the wall where he can work out math problems or write spelling words.
-I also like to put extra notes up that he can copy down.
+All of my son's school supplies and books, and his laptop, are in that room.
+In addition, I have a whiteboard on the wall where he can work out math problems or write spelling words.
+I also like to put up extra notes that he can copy down.
 I have a few educational and inspirational posters hung up, a huge vintage world map, a calendar, and plenty of space on two desks for him to complete school work.

 Instead, he is actively engaging in his virtual classroom, reading through what each lesson requires, completing any book work activities, taking notes, and listening to what I add to each lesson.
-Alternatively, he might be engaging with his teacher and classmates in live lesson, taking notes and answering questions.
+Alternatively, he might be engaging with his teacher and classmates in a live lesson, taking notes and answering questions.